cookster9/evernote-to-onenote/Readme.md

 Steps:
 1. Download the repo
-2. Rename PASS_TEMPLATE.py to PASS.py for your credentials
+2. Rename PASS_TEMPLATE.py to PASS.py.
+This file will be used for your credentials
 3. Open evernote.com and log in
 4. Go to cookies in your browser (dev tools).
 Find the "auth" cookie.
-Copy the values and set it as your evernote_token in PASS.py
+Copy the value and set it as your evernote_token in PASS.py
 5. Set up your Azure account correctly and make an app to work with apis

     Okay this took me a while to figure out.
 Make an Azure account.
 Make an app.
 Make sure it's personal.
 You might have to mess with the manifest. check some of the urls in access_token_url.py.
 If you really want to use this make an issue in github and I'll try to help